stella-project/stella-app/README.md

 - [ ] output format of search script
 - [ ] initial indexing of all containers, when starting the application
-- [ ] additional search engine, e.g. elasticsearch, and scheduling between search engines
+- [x] additional (prototypical) search engine, e.g. elasticsearch, and scheduling between search engines
 - [ ] outsource Solr to external repository
+- [ ] DB/storage containing meta-info about docker-containers